 - Meat: They have all the standard meats, but some of the interesting things I found are Kroger brand ground veal – $8.99/lb, ground bison – $8.99/lb, and Prime Rib frozen burgers – $12.99.

 There was an UNBELIEVABLE selection of produce available at Kroger.
 I was surprised to find lots of specialty items (fresh Jackfruit!) and a bunch of organic choices, too.

 I enjoyed finding convenience item options in this section, too.
-There were pre-cut packages of vegetables like kale, carrots, onions, butternut squash, and cabbage (I always buy pre-shredded cabbage for my Egg Roll in a Bowl Skillet!), and plenty of pre-cut fruit too.
+There were pre-cut packages of vegetables like kale, carrots, onions, butternut squash, and cabbage (I always buy pre-shredded cabbage for my Egg Roll in a Bowl Skillet and slaw recipes!), and plenty of pre-cut fruit too.